 Adopting parents must be at least 20 years older than the child they are adopting and in most cases not older than 55.
 The upper age limit has some flexibility when the couple is adopting an “older” child.
 Couples must have been married at least 2 years and be in good health.

 There are two programs for those adopting from Taiwan: one for families who would like to adopt a non-special needs child of 2-5 years of age and one for families who are open to adopting an older child or one with some special needs.
 If a family would like to adopt a non-special needs young child, the length of time to adopt is approximately two to three years.
-The family will complete their home study with Nightlight or an approved home study agency in their state if they do not live in Southern California, Colorado, or South Carolina.
+The family will complete their home study with Nightlight or an approved home study agency in their state if they do not live in a state where we are licensed.
 The home study will be sent to Taiwan and the family will wait for a referral.
 If a family is willing to adopt an older child or a child with special needs, they may make a decision on a waiting child that Nightlight will have information on.
 All families will need to compile a dossier for the orphanage (which will be reviewed by a panel from the foundation supporting the orphanage), and all must file with U.S. Citizen and Immigration Services (CIS).
 In Taiwan, the child’s U.S. visa will be processed by the American Institute in Taiwan, AIT, as there is no U.S. Embassy in Taiwan.
 If the family agrees that the child they have been matched with is the one they would like to adopt, the official proceedings take place.
 Waiver of Preliminary Trip form must be signed if the family chooses not to travel to meet the child before the adoption proceedings take place.
 The official adoption proceedings take about 6-8 months to complete; then the family will be able to travel to Taiwan to finalize their adoption.

 After the court proceedings have taken place, the family travels to Taiwan to register the adoption with the Taiwan government and obtain the child’s U.S. visa from AIT.
 This trip will take approximately 1 week.